 Tandang Sora spotlights the stories and lineage of care labor and immigration in Queens, the most ethnically diverse urban area in the world.
 The work is inspired by the legacy of Filipina revolutionary Tandang Sora and will serve as a monument to transnational care workers in the diaspora located in the heart of the New York City Filipino community.

-ConsenSIS summons “sisterly history” to preserve the past and present literary legacy of Black women poets in Philadelphia.
+ConsenSIS summons “sisterly history” to preserve the past and present literary legacy of Black women and femme poets in Philadelphia.
 By gathering stories through a survey, hosting a reunion, and prototyping historic markers, the project aims to spark new traditions that commemorate a vital creative community in a city where Black women’s contributions to history are often buried under cobblestones and colonial landmarks.

 Cayey, Puerto Rico